zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 A “dispute” (dispute) is a disagreement or an argum ent.
 The word “party” (party) here doesn’t refer to a celebration like a birthday  party, but rather to a person or an organization who is involved in a legal action –  in this case, a “civil lawsuit.”
 Andre says, “Neither party wants to fight it out in  court.”
 “To fight it out” means to continue arguing.
 “In court” means in a court room,  in a trial with a judge and lawyers and sometimes a “jury” (jury) – a group of people who decide who wins the case.

 Andre says, “We almost always reach a settlement” ( settlement).
-A “settlement” is an agreement where you decide to give money to t he other person.
+A “settlement” is an agreement where you decide to give money to the other person.
 Usually this happens without going in front of a judge.
 So I say, “I’m going to file a lawsuit against you.”
 I’m going to go to the court and ask the court to make you give me money.
 And you say, “Well, that’s not necessary.
 Le t’s just agree that I will give you some money right now.”
 That agreement is called  a “settlement.”

 Nadia says, “If we do go to court,” meaning if we d o go in front of a judge, “the legal fees could skyrocket.”
 “Legal fees” (fees) re fers to money that you have to pay the lawyers and perhaps the court for having th is lawsuit.
 The verb “to skyrocket” (skyrocket) means to increase very quick ly, to increase dramatically.
 “The price of the house skyrocketed in the last yea r.”
 That means the price of the house went up very quickly in the past 12 months.